josephmluna/LabWebsite/_members/joe-luna.md

   github: josephmluna
 ---

 I'm an Assistant Professor at the Department of Biochemistry and Center for RNA Science and Therapeutics at Case Western Reserve University, School of Medicine.
-My research focuses on how RNA virus genomes interact with host proteins for replication and how cells sense invading viral genomes to initiate immune responses.
+My research focuses on how RNA virus genomes interact with host proteins for replication and how cells sense invading viral genomes to initiate immune responses

 Originally from El Paso, Texas, I became interested in molecular biology at a young age.
 As a first-generation college student, I earned my B.S. in Molecular Biophysics and Biochemistry from Yale University in 2006, where I first gained lab experience working with Dr. Thomas Biederer.
 My journey in virology began with a Postbaccalaureate Research Education Program (PREP) fellowship under Dr. Walther Mothes, also at Yale, studying anti-retroviral restriction factors.
 I received my Ph.D. from The Rockefeller University in 2015, training with Drs.
 Robert Darnell and Charlie Rice.
 There, I applied next-generation sequencing methods to study small RNA interactions during hepatitis C virus infection.
 During my postdoc in the Rice lab, I used systems-level approaches to explore host-pathogen interactions at the RNA level in various disease-relevant settings, from COVID-19 to liver cancer.
 My research has been published in journals including Cell, PLoS Pathogens, and Science.